1982 Kenyan coup attempt: Coup

+President Moi, alarmed by the coup attempt, sent his bodyguards and soldiers to the Kabimoi farm of his estranged wife, Lena Moi, to move her to a secure location for her protection.
+When Moi's soldiers arrived to relocate her, the first lady firmly replied "No" and remained at her residence.

 Why the coup failed

 Oteyo said that the coup failed because most of the soldiers did not execute their parts of the plan, as they were drinking and looting instead of going to arrest the president and his ministers.
 The coup leader, Ochuka, had gone to fetch a radio presenter, Leonard Mambo Mbotela.
 The plotters' poor organisation left the rebels unprepared for a counter-attack.
 They failed to capture or kill any of the political leaders they had targeted and did not seize the army headquarters.
 The air force rebels also lacked support from within the army, leaving them with no armor or heavy arms to take and hold key installations.

 Aftermath

 The coup left more than 100 soldiers and perhaps 200 civilians dead, including several non-Kenyans.

-After the failed coup, the organizers were arrested and tried by court martial at the Army's Langata Barracks.
+Hezekiah Ochuka, whose rank of Senior Private Grade-I was the second lowest rank in the Kenyan military, claimed to rule Kenya for about six hours, before fleeing to Tanzania.
+After being extradited back to Kenya, he was tried and found guilty of leading the coup attempt, and was hanged in 1987.
+The other organizers were arrested and tried by court martial at the Army's Langata Barracks.
 Corporal Bramwel Injeni Njereman, who was an armaments technician, was the second to be convicted of treason on 24 November 1984.
 He was found guilty of five overt acts, and sentenced to death by hanging.
 Corporal Walter Odira Ojode was the first to be charged with the same offence, on 16 December 1982, of which he was found guilty; he also received the death penalty.
 Both appealed their cases and lost.
 Their death sentences, together with those of coup mastermind Ochuka and his counterpart Pancras Oteyo Okumuwere, were carried out on the night of 10 July 1985 at Kamiti Maximum Security Prison.
 Up to date they are the last people to have been executed under Kenyan law.
 A total of twelve people were sentenced to death, and over 900 were jailed.
 The convicts who were hanged were buried at the Kamiti Maximum Security Prison.

 During the trials, the name of Oginga Odinga was mentioned several times as having financed the organizers, and he was put under house arrest.
 His son Raila Odinga, together with other university lecturers, were sent to detention after being charged for treason.

 After the coup attempt, the entire Kenya Air Force was disbanded.
 The coup attempt was also a direct cause for the snap 1983 general election.
 In response to alleged campus involvement in the failed coup, the Kenyan government accused external communist sources of secretly funding the coup attempt.